Padmalochansahuu/TrackClient/README.md

-# 📱 Max Mobility - Flutter CRM Assignment
+# 📱 Flutter CRM Assignment

 A mobile CRM tool built with Flutter for Max Mobility.
 This app allows users to manage customers locally, capturing their information, location, and viewing them via embedded Google Maps.